ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/2/ub_buildings.webp" description="The rapid growth of the city was glaringly obvious when looking at the construction of high-rise apartments.
 For every occupied high rise, there was another under construction.
 And building contracts were clearly carried out in bulk, whereby as many as 12 identical high rises were erected concurrently, side by side." %}

-{% include photo.html url="2023-09-14-north-mongolia/2/scenery.webp" description="Just 15 minutes outside Ulaanbaatar and Mongolia's beautiful natural balance seemed restored." %}
+{% include photo.html url="2023-09-14-north-mongolia/2/scenery.webp" description="Just 15 minutes outside Ulaanbaatar and Mongolia's beautiful natural balance seems restored." %}

 We stopped at a roadside restaurant.
 The kitchen was within the ger, and outside was customer seating, underneath an awning protruding from the ger's entrance.
 The furniture was patchwork, best explained by Baagii's seat being an extricated car seat.